AnshikaS08/Haldiram-Review-Analysis/README.md

-# 🔍 Haldiram Review Sentiment Analysis
+# Haldiram Review Sentiment Analysis

-This project performs text mining on customer reviews of Haldiram to identify positive & negative sentiment keywords using Python.
+This project performs basic text mining on customer reviews of Haldiram.

-### 📌 What this Project Does
+It extracts positive and negative keywords to understand customer sentiment.

-- Cleans reviews using regex
+### Features
-- Identifies sentiment based on keyword matching
+- Removes punctuation, converts text to lowercase
-- Displays most frequent positive & negative words
+- Counts positive and negative words using sentiment lexicon
-- Helps understand customer satisfaction & complaints
+- Outputs frequency tables for review insights

-### 🚀 Run This Project
+### Run the Script